 Risk management typically refers to the forecasting and evaluating of risks along with the identification of strategies and procedures that can be used to prevent or minimize their impact.
 Cybersecurity risk management is used to guide many IT decisions as these risks continue to create critical outcomes that negatively affect the overall health and performance of organizations.

-What Does this Cybersecurity Risk Management Training Course Entail?
+What Does this Cybersecurity Risk Management Training Entail?

-In this Cybersecurity Risk Management training course, students will learn about the principles of risk management and the four key elements:
+In this security risk management training, students will learn about the principles of risk management and the four key elements:

 Students will learn to identify cybersecurity related threats and vulnerabilities, to determine the risk level of those vulnerabilities, to define controls and safeguards, and to perform cost-benefit analysis or business impact analysis.